Zeta Psi: 1860 to 1864: American Civil War

 The tale of Brother Henry Schwerin (Θ '63) illustrates the embodiment of love even in the most trying of circumstance.
 Schwerin lay gravely wounded after the bloody Battle of Chattanooga; pinned on the breast of his Union uniform was the badge of Zeta Psi.
-A passing Confederate soldier, also a Zete, spied the badge and carried the invalid to medical care and safety, ignoring even the imperatives of war for the sake of his brother.
-The worthy badge later passed into the hands of his brother, Max Schwerin (Θ '70), who would one day serve as international president.
-After his death, it was donated by his sister to the Fraternity's archives and remains among its treasures.
-Brother John Day Smith (Ε '72) witnessed the incident on the Chattanooga field, and later related it to Brother Francis Lawton (Ε '69), who would author the poem "The Badge of Zeta Psi," later set to original music and preserved to this day.
-The reference to "Chattanooga's bloody field" is not idle hyperbole, but the recollection of a rare triumph among such sorrows.
+A passing Confederate soldier, also a Zete, spied the badge and carried the Schwerin to medical care and safety.
+The badge later passed to his brother, Max Schwerin (Θ '70), who would one day serve as international president.
+After his death, it was donated to the fraternity's archives and remains among its treasures.
+Brother John Day Smith (Ε '72) witnessed the incident on the Chattanooga field and later related it to Brother Francis Lawton (Ε '69), who wrote the poem "The Badge of Zeta Psi," later set to original music.

-And amid this sorrow and heroism where so many brothers of Zeta Psi perished, so too were even whole chapters swallowed by the War.
-The Eta (Gettysburg, Pennsylvania, chartered 1861), Psi Epsilon (Dartmouth), Upsilon (UNC), Epsilon (Brown), and Theta (Union) chapters had vanished by the end of the conflict, decimated by fallen brothers or disheartened campuses returning from the shadow of death.
-The Theta and Eta chapters would never survive the staggering losses they suffered, though the others ultimately recovered and reactivated.
-And the Gamma chapter—chartered 1861 at the Georgia Military Institute, the only new chapter during the War—was annihilated utterly by General Sherman's march, and existed thus only for those few years of tumult.
-But out of the shadow of war came regrowth and a time for Zeta Psi to expand once more.
+Many chapters were inactive after the war, including Eta (Gettysburg, Pennsylvania), Gamma (Georgia Military Institute), Psi Epsilon (Dartmouth), Upsilon (UNC), Epsilon (Brown), and Theta (Union).
+The Theta and Eta chapters ultimately recovered and reactivated.